-5.Use of personal data by Ormiston Academies Trust
+6. Use of personal data by Ormiston Academies Trust

-5.1.
-Ormiston Academies Trust processes personal data on pupils, staff and other individuals such as parents and visitors.
+6.1.
+The trust processes personal data on pupils, staff and other individuals such as parents and visitors.
 In each case, the personal data must be processed in accordance with the data protection principles as outlined in paragraph 3.1 above.